RaySun0701/ML-task-LLM_Optimization/README.md

+**Still working on it.
+Will upload notebook and report later.
+Please let me know if there is any problem with the access.**

 ### **Model Details:**
 - **Base Model:** `textattack/bert-base-uncased-imdb`
 - **Architecture:** A BERT-based model fine-tuned for sentiment classification on the IMDB dataset.